itzzmesid/Arch-Linux-Installation/installer.md

 -> Insert the usb which includes the `keys`     Note: Check `Keys` folder to get the keys

--> mount sdc1 in /mnt/keys                       Note: `sdc1` is the USB connected
+-> mount sdc1 /mnt/Keys                       Note: `sdc1` is the USB connected

 -> refind-install --shim /keys/shim-expt/shimx64.efi --localkeys